cqz7633/nanoMS/README.md

 ```
 ### 2.3 Generate m6A sites and secondary structure data for inference

-Generate inferred data from cleaned event data using the `generate_infer_data.py` script.
+Simultaneously generate m6A sites and secondary structure data for inference using the `generate_infer_data.py` script.

 The parameters of the `generate_infer_data.py` script is provided as below:
 ```